-Deji Adegoke is a partner in the Energy, Infrastructure, Project and Asset Finance Group in London.
+Deji Adegoke is a partner in the Energy, Infrastructure, Project and Asset Finance Group in London and head of the Firm's Africa practice.
 Deji's practice is focused on the infrastructure, oil and gas, power and metals and mining sectors in emerging markets, with a particular focus on Africa.
 Deji has extensive experience advising commercial banks, institutional investors, private equity funds, ECAs, DFIs, sponsors and borrowers in project finance transactions, reserve based lendings and corporate and acquisition financings.

 Representation of the lenders in connection with a US$1.4 billion loan to Chevron and Nigerian National Petroleum Company (NNPC) (acting as joint venture parties) to help monetise reserves, increase production and support the energy transition through the production of gas for domestic supplies.
 Awarded "Middle East and African Deal of the Year" at the PFI Awards 2022.